Dynamic, vibrant, rich Dublin City

 Dublin needs no introduction.
 A dynamic, vibrant city with a rich cultural and literary scene, its origins date back to the 841AD century when Vikings spotted the strategic potential of Dublin Bay, forming a trading post here that took its name, Dubh Linn – Black Pool – from the union of two rivers – the Poddle and the Liffey – which mingled underground to create a deep tidal pool.

-The world's most captivating city is yours to discover during your stay at Dylan.
+The world's most captivating city is yours to discover during your stay at Dylan Hotel.

 Guinness Storehouse